Vocal archetypes, BPM matching, structure, gender, mood — every prompt comes out tested. Stop guessing what works.

 Prompting Suno well is a skill.
 Not the kind you learn from documentation — the kind you develop through repetition and failure.
 This guide shows the difference between prompts that produce generic output and prompts that produce tracks worth keeping.

 I've spent months generating music in Suno.
-First for my cafe in northern Michigan, then for Puana, and eventually as the foundation for building HookGenius.
+First for my own cafe, then for Puana, and eventually as the foundation for building HookGenius.
 The patterns below come from that process.
 Real prompts, real results, real lessons.

 Most people prompt Suno the way they'd describe a song to a friend.
 "I want something that sounds like a summer road trip."
 That's a vibe.
 It's not a prompt.